As persecution increases, your family needs your support to keep faith and hope alive

 OTHER WAYS TO BRING HOPE TO THE MIDDLE EAST

 Speak out to our government in advocacy and to God in prayer on behalf of our church family in the Middle East.

-- For strength and protection for brave Open Doors partners and church leaders who are choosing to stay in Syria to shine the light of Christ in their communities, despite the risks
+- For strength and protection for Christians in Syria, particularly for Open Doors partners and others who are choosing to stay and serve their communities

 Through local church partnerships, Open Doors is strengthening the church to take advantage of the many opportunities for ministry, even in the ongoing crisis situation.
 This includes: